How to Erase All Data from Android Phone Remotely?

 Whether you don't want a stranger looking at your personal photos or any sensitive information falling into the wrong hands, it's important to know how to erase all data from Android phone remotely.
 This information can also be helpful if your screen is broken and you're thinking of selling your phone for a new model.
 It's better to wipe all the data before selling.
 Here's how.

 There are several ways to delete your data from your Android phone, even if it's not with you or you can't access it.
-Here's how to remotely erase an android phones in three different ways.
+Here's how to remotely erase an Android phone in 3 different ways.
 You can use whichever method you deem fit.

 It's a good idea to have AirDroid Personal installed and set up on your phone because you never know when something might go wrong.
 So if you already have the AirDroid app installed on your phone, you can use this method to remotely delete your data.